 Julius Studio – The Basic Choice

-It also comes with nothing to help hold the green screen up so you’ll need to improvise.
+It also has nothing to help hold the green screen up, so you must improvise.
 Either tape it to a wall or get a dedicated green screen stand like this Emart backdrop stand.

-It’s just a simple, basic, easy to use option.
+It’s just a simple, primary, easy-to-use option.
 Be careful not to wrinkle it when you put it away.
-Otherwise you’ll have to spend some time ironing out creases.
+Otherwise, you’ll have to spend some time ironing out creases.

 Pros: